-After looking at the pros and cons of each of these, it becomes obvious the differences are very notable to each.
-Thankfully, this is a little easier for determining which projects would be the best fit for each type.
-Now armed with the clear advantages and disadvantages to offshore, nearshore, and onshore outsourcing, let’s discuss which one would be right for your next project.
+After looking at the pros and cons of each of these, the differences are very notable.
+Thankfully, this makes finding the best fit for each type of project easier.
+Armed with the clear advantages and disadvantages to each outsourcing option, let’s discuss them based on project type.

 Onshore: This is best for customized software, because the customization can be area specific.
 Doing this in another country where practices and values are different can lead to some major snags.
 You should also use this for projects prioritizing protection of intellectual property.
-It is also best for projects on a strict timeline, as they often require communication with all team members at regular intervals.
+It also works for projects on a strict timeline, where regular communication between team members is often necessary.

-Nearshore: This type is best when lower costs are a higher priority, and with larger projects that require a larger pool of resources without largely compromising communication.
+Nearshore: Great for when low costs are priority, or projects that require more resources without significantly compromising communication.

 Offshore: This is best for large, long-term projects that require a large pool of resources at a low cost.
 These projects generally are much more flexible in terms of timelines and communication.
-You might favor this if you need a larger number of resources are needed in a short period of time.
+This is a favorable option when you need a larger number of resources in a short period of time.

 Maybe your project doesn’t fit into any one specification, but multiple specifications; if that is the case, consider Multi-Shore Outsourcing.
-If your project has both complicated aspects and simpler or repetitive aspects in large quantities, combining onshore and offshore teams could be the best option.
+If your project has complicated aspects, with a lot of simple or repetitive aspects, you might consider combining teams.

 Project requests are sometimes too complex to fit within project parameters.
-Intuition is needed for familiarity with cultural and functional expectations.
+Familiarity with cultural and functional expectations often rely on intuition.
 You can have this covered by onshore teams, ensuring the project is successful without extra steps.
 Outsourcing large but simple or common builds that requiring more talent and bigger teams offshore takes care of the rest.

-Combining teams can balance out the pros and cons to each type of outsourcing, and yield the best possible product for your company.
-Where the downsides of offshore include cultural and timing differences, the onshore team offsets that with ease of accessibility and understanding, making communication easy.
-Where the onshore team falls short on manpower, the offshore team can pick up the slack and carry the project to completion.
+Combining teams can balance out the pros and cons, yielding the best possible outcome for your company.
+Where downsides of offshore include cultural and timing differences, onshore teams offsets that with ease of accessibility and understanding.
+Where onshore teams fall short in manpower, offshore teams pick up the slack, carrying the project to completion.

 You can easily miss hidden costs with nearshore and onshore outsourcing.
 You might need a middleman, or even a whole team for the sole purpose of maintaining communication.
 This can hike up costs significantly, just like delays due to time zones or miscommunication due to language barriers.
-When looking into outsourcing development work, consider the complexity of your project and the actual costs that could be incurred with outsourcing.
-Then you will be able to determine whether onshore, offshore, or nearshore is the best fit.
+You will find the complexity of your project and the actual costs incurred are important factors in outsourcing development work as well.
+Then you can determine whether onshore, offshore, or nearshore is the best fit.